giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 `Tx_jourawski` and `Ty_jourawski` are obtained from the longitudinal gradients of the bending moments and are the actions used by the Jourawski shear procedure.

 This file is useful for checking how the external load, residual prestress and degradation-induced eccentricity combine along the pole before the stresses are calculated.
+The generated file is not committed because of its size; it is reproduced automatically when the analysis is executed

 #### 5.2.3 `navier_stresses.csv`